Time: 18:00 - 20:30

 What is the course about?

 These lively workshops will help you develop your own cabaret sequence.
 Participants will learn how to build and present a short programme of songs with spoken introductions, and how to segue from speech into singing with confidence and flair.
-For this workshop you must be able to prepare your songs accurately in advance and perform them from memory, the workshop focus will be on style and interpretation.
+For this workshop you must be able to prepare your songs accurately in advance and perform them from memory, the workshop focus will be on how to engage with an audience before your songs, plus some tips on musical style and interpretation.

 What will we cover?